Improved parallel derandomization via finite automata with applications: Introduction

 The complexity bounds in \Cref{th1,th2} do not depend on fast matrix multiplication; the runtimes are valid even using naive multiplication (with $\omega = 3$).
 Although the new algorithms are still not fully work-efficient, this makes progress toward practical deterministic parallel algorithms.

-Note that, in the language of pseudorandom generators (PRG's), the distribution produced by \Cref{simpthm} has seed length $O( \log 1/\eps + \log \log (n, \eta, \ell)$.
-In a broader perspective, note that our construction differ in various aspects from classical derandomization via (sequential) PRGs.
-Our proposed automata framework seems better suited to efficient parallel derandomization.
-In fact, a PRG for log space-bounded computation can be simulated in PRAM in polylog time with a polynomial number of processors, by known connections to Boolean circuits \cite{Bor77}.
-However, relying on the equivalence between PRAM and Boolean circuits leads to very high processors complexities (e.g., Nisan's PRGs \cite{N90} uses at least $\Omega(n^{45})$).
-Therefore, using known PRGs constructions would either require high polynomials (if logspace bounded) or not parallelize well.
+In a broader perspective, our construction differs from classical derandomization via (sequential) PRGs.
+It is known that, by connections to Boolean circuits \cite{Bor77}, a PRG for log space-bounded computation can be simulated in PRAM in polylog time with a polynomial number of processors.
+However, relying on the equivalence between PRAM and Boolean circuits leads to very high processors complexities (e.g., Nisan's log space-bounded PRG uses at least $\Omega(n^{45})$ processors~\cite{N90}).
+Therefore, known PRGs constructions would either require high polynomials (if logspace bounded) or super-polylogarithmic runtime.
+While our automata framework does not provide a PRG, it seems better suited to efficient parallel derandomization.
+In addition, our construction returns a distribution with seed length $O( \log 1/\eps + \log \log n \eta \ell)$, which is in line with known PRGs.